 2. Bias Detection and Fairness Controls

-Bias testing is critical in sectors such as hiring, lending, healthcare, and insurance.
+Bias testing is critical in regulated sectors such as hiring, lending, healthcare, and insurance.
 Failure to implement adequate controls may increase exposure under anti-discrimination laws.

 3. Documentation and Audit Trails